Alarket/Alarket/README.md

 - 🔭 I’m currently working on **Cyber Horizon**

-- 🌱 I’m currently learning **Full-Stack Web Development and Data Science**

-- 👯 I’m looking to collaborate on **Web Development and Data Science Projects**
+- 👯 I’m looking to collaborate on **Full-Stack Web Development and Data Science Projects**

 - 👨‍💻 All of my projects are available **here**